robger98/CS5313_Localization_Env/README.md

 ## Other Notes

-The coordinate system used in this environment is (Row, Column), not (x, y).
+The coordinate system used in this environment is  (x, y).

 All the generated mazes are completely enclosed by walls.
 This is to prevent action noise from causing the robot to go out of bounds.
 I'm mainly mentioning this so if you edit the the maze generation code you make sure to leave the bounding walls.